atakanekiz/CIPR-Package/README.md

 ### Summary of top hits per cluster

 It is often easier to examine the top predictions in one graph.
 This plot shows the top 5 scoring reference samples for each cluster (shown in different colors).
-The user can draw a rectangle around the data points which will prompt a table output underneath the image with further details.

 <kbd>
 <img src=https://github.com/atakanekiz/CIPR-Package/raw/master/doc/sample_top_output.png>